Demasoni Cichlid Tank Requirements and Care

 What Do Demasoni Cichlids Eat

 Demasoni cichlids are omnivores.
-However, they prefer herbs.
-Since they rarely hunt in the wild, thanks to their limited nature, they often feed on other small sea inhabitants like shrimps and smaller fish.
-If you are keeping them, refrain from feeding them foods such as beef hearts.
-It can lead to them getting ill and even dying.
+However, they prefer plant based foods.
+Since they rarely hunt in the wild, thanks to their limited nature, they often feed on other small aquatic animals like shrimps and tiny fish.
+If you are keeping them, refrain from feeding them foods that are high in protein such as beef hearts.
+It can promote illness and even death.
 Some of the best food to give them are;

 How Often Do Demasoni Cichlids Breed